Board and Committee Members

 Katie Jordan has been a member of the Workers United union for 43 years, where she served as shop steward, Secretary and Vice President, and president of her local.
 She was a single, working mother of three children.Her activism is vast and varied.
 She has been part of: the Policy Council of Citizen Action/Illinois; the Chicago Labor for Peace, Prosperity and Justice; the national U.S. Labor against the War (USLAW) Steering Committee; the Steering Committee of Jobs with Justice; delegate to the Chicago Federation of Labor; and has been with WWHP since its inception.She has been on the boards of: the Chicago Chapter of CLUW (president); the National Executive Board of CLUW; the Minority Women Issues and Affirmative Action Committee (Co-chair); and the Sergeant at arms Committee (Co-chair).

 Jackie Kirley joined WWHP in 1997, attracted by its history and focus on women’s and economic issues.
 Jackie taught in the Social Science Department of Harold Washington College (HWC) and was a member of the Women’s Studies Committee before retiring in 2004.
-She remains a member (retiree) of the Cook County College Teachers Union, Local 1600 AFT, is a member the Coalition of Labor Union Women (CLUW), and sits on the board of Pros Arts Studio, a non-profit in Pilsen that uses the arts for youth development and leadership.
+She remains a member (retiree) of the Cook County College Teachers Union, Local 1600 AFT and is a member of the Coalition of Labor Union Women (CLUW) and of the Chicago branch of the American Association of University Women (AAUW).